astronomer/docs/learn/cloud-ide-tutorial.md

 ## Step 3: (Optional) Configure a connection

 To run your ML model on data, you need to connect to your database.
 Thankfully, the Astro Cloud IDE handles connection configuration for you!
+If you are using the in-memory database for developing purposes, you can skip this step.

 1. Click **Environment** to add connections, variables, and dependencies to your Astro Cloud IDE project.